pwtail/readme/info.md

 ## Async programming in the gevent style.
 An approach without async-await.

->The first thing that he found was a Bi-Coloured-Python-Rock-Snake curled round a rock.

-This quote, as well as others, is from "The Elephant's Child" by Rudyard Kipling.

 There is a pretty known writing by Bob Nystrom named ["What color is you function"](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/)?